 We recommend buying a five-gallon bucket, filling it with water, then dissolving the stabilizer in that water.
 This way, whether it takes ten minutes or an hour to dissolve, you won’t be damaging expensive pool surfaces or delicate circulation parts by leaving an undiluted acid lying around on them.

-You already know you should definitely never add conditioner to a hot tub, and you could probably guess that indoor swimming pools won’t benefit from pool stabilizer because they aren’t typically directly exposed to UV rays.
+You already know you should definitely never add conditioner to a hot tub, and you could probably guess that indoor swimming pools won’t benefit from pool stabilizers because they aren’t typically directly exposed to UV rays.

 But is there any compelling reason against using a pool stabilizer in outdoor pools?